Welcome to the LBJ Grasslands Project

-We are a community of people with a love of the land, water, plants and animals of the Lyndon B. Johnson National Grasslands in Wise County (and a little of Montague County) in north Texas.
-The project is co-founded and led by Michael Smith and Kayla West, two naturalists and writers.
+We are a community of people with a love of the land, water, plants and animals of North Texas.
+The project includes Michael Smith, Kayla West, and Rob Denkhaus.
+Michael and Rob are co-editors of the Post Oak & Prairie Journal.

 What do we do?

-Michael and Kayla lead small group walks there, to see and better understand the species that live there, and to practice nature journaling or mindfulness.
+Michael and Kayla have led small group walks at LBJ National Grasslands and will continue doing that.
+Walks involve seeing and better understanding the species that live there and can involve the practice of nature journaling or mindfulness.
 There is no charge for participating.
 We would be glad to have you go with us on one of our scheduled walks.
 You can request information and sign up for activities within the Facebook group or by using the form on our Contact page.

 Blog at WordPress.com.